 Biography:Paul Frijters completed his Masters in Econometrics at the University of Groningen, including a seven-month stay in Durban, South Africa before completing a PhD at the University of Amsterdam into wellbeing in Russia during the transition.
-He is Professorial Research Fellow at the Wellbeing Programme and Project Director of the World Wellbeing Panel.
+He is Professorial Research Fellow and Co-Director of the Wellbeing Programme and Project Director of the World Wellbeing Panel.

 Professor Frijters specializes in applied micro-econometrics, including labor, happiness, and health economics, though he has also worked on pure theoretical topics in macro and micro fields.
 His main area of interest is in analyzing how socio-economic variables affect the human life experience.